pushpabrol/openid-client-examples-including-par-jar-rar-mtls/README.md

     - this will create the required applications and resource servers for the rest of the samples
 - NOTE: You only have to run the bootstrap once as it sets all the required data within the .env file
 - NOTE: Make sure the correct connections are enabled at each application you created.
 To enable or disable connections go to the auth0 management console and edit.
+### Cleanup Script
+- There is also a script file named auth0Cleanup.js under the helpers folder.
+Running this script will delete the applications and the resource server created in auth0.
+This acts as a reset step incase you want to delete all data and start from scratch with the bootstrapping process.
+To run the cleanup use `node helpers/auth0Cleanup.js`

 ## Samples
 - Authorization code grant flow